 Wilmington Oral Surgery is integrating the latest technology in our offices to better serve our patients.
 Utilizing dental cone beam CT allows us to accurately diagnose issues to create a precise treatment plan.
 This technology aids with dental implant cases that may be more complicated.
 Being able to evaluate exact details of oral structures allows for more precise, minimally invasive implant surgery.
 It optimizes the placement of the implant, lowering healing time.

-As technology continues to evolve the world, the medical field evolves with it.
-If you are in need of a dental procedure that might require a dental cone beam CT scan, check out how Wilmington Oral Surgery can help today!
+As technology continues to evolve, the medical field evolves with it.
+If you are in need of an oral procedure that might require a dental cone beam CT scan, schedule an appointment to find out how Wilmington Oral Surgery can help!